psu13/mutable-hakyll/posts/time-marches-on.md

 ---

-I first set up a web site that you could call a "blog", or "weblog" as I liked to say back then, in Jan of 2004.
+I first set up a web site that you could call a "blog", or "weblog" as I liked to say back then, in January of 2004.
 It's [here](https://kvdpsu.org/blog/B1578553917/index.html).

-The first post there is dated Jan 18, 2004, but it's just a link to another thing I had put on my personal web site in November 2003.
+The first post there is dated January 18, 2004, but it's just a link to another thing I had put on my personal web site in November 2003.
 That piece was an [article about digital cameras](https://kvdpsu.org/digital.html) and is recognizably in the overall style that I'd end up adopting for all of my bloggy stuff.
 I hesitate to use as pretentious and